cubeta-io/cubeta-starter/docs/README.md

 and in the `app/Enums` directory you'll find a `RolesPermissionEnum.php` file which contain Enums represent your actors and their permissions (_it is better to check on them_) <br>

+> [!note]
-**note:** if you ran this command and your choice was to have multi actors then on each created model an output will ask you about its controller actor and based on your choice the route for this controller will be placed in the compatible route file in the `routes/v1/api` directory .
+> if you ran this command and your choice was to have multi actors then on each created model an output will
+> ask you about its controller actor and based on your choice the route for this controller will be placed in the
+> compatible route file in the `routes/v1/api` directory .

 <h2 id="generating-files">Generating Files</h2>